axesup/combate/Dev-Setup:-Vagrant.md

 ## Setup

-Git Bash is recommended, however, a regular Windows command prompt works too.
-On Linux and Mac, of course there is already a Terminal application available.
+Terminal / Git Bash is recommended, however, a regular Windows command prompt works too.

-First open a command prompt, change directory to where you cloned CodeCombat, then run `vagrant up` to start the virtual machine:
+First open a Terminal window, change directory to where you cloned CodeCombat, then run `vagrant up` to start the virtual machine:

 `path/to/your/project$ vagrant up`